Advances and Open Problems in Federated Learning: Improving Efficiency and Effectiveness

 Recently, a number of works have made progress in relaxing the assumptions necessary for analysis so as to better apply to practical uses of Federated Averaging.
 For example, \citet{li2019convergence} studied the convergence of Federated Averaging in a more realistic setting where only a subset of clients are involved in each round.
 In order to guarantee the convergence, they assumed that the clients are selected either uniformly at random or with probabilities that are in proportion to the sizes of local datasets.
-Nonetheless, in practice the server may not be able to sample clients in these idealized ways --- in particular, in cross-device settings only devices that meet strict eligibility requirements (e.g. charging, idle, free wi-fi) will be selected to participate in the computation.
+Nonetheless, in practice the server may not be able to sample clients in these idealized ways --- in particular, in cross-device settings only devices that meet strict eligibility requirements (e.g. charging, idle, free WiFi) will be selected to participate in the computation.
 At different times within a day, the clients characteristics can vary significantly. \citet{eichner19semicyclic} formulated this problem and studied the convergence of semi-cyclic SGD, where multiple blocks of clients with different characteristics are sampled from following a regular cyclic pattern (e.g. diurnal).
+Clients can perform different local steps because of heterogeneity in their computing capacities. \citet{wang2020tackling} proves that FedAvg and many other federated learning algorithms will converge to the stationary points of a mismatched objective function in the presence of heterogeneous local steps.
+They refer to this problem as \emph{objective inconsistency} and propose a simple technique to eliminate the inconsistency problem from federated learning algorithms.

 We summarize recent theoretical results in Table~\ref{tab:non-iid-convergence}.
 All the methods in \cref{tab:non-iid-convergence} assume smoothness or Lipschitz gradients for the local functions on clients.
 The error bound is measured by optimal objective \eqref{eq:convergence_rate_term} for convex functions and norm of gradient for nonconvex functions.
 For each method, we present the key non-IID assumption, assumptions on each client function $f_i(x)$, and other auxiliary assumptions.
 We also briefly describe each method as a variant of the federated averaging algorithm, and show the simplified convergence rate eliminating constants.
 Assuming the client functions are strongly convex could help the convergence rate \citep{li2019convergence,karimireddy2019scaffold}.
 Bounded gradient variance, which is a widely used assumption to analyze stochastic gradient methods, is often used when clients use stochastic local updates \citep{Lian2017b,li2019convergence,li2019communication,wang2019matcha,karimireddy2019scaffold}. \citet{li2019convergence} directly analyzes the Federated Averaging algorithm, which applies $K$ steps of local updates on randomly sampled $M$ clients in each round, and presents a rate that suggests local updates $(K > 1)$ could slow down the convergence.
 Clarifying the regimes where $K > 1$ may hurt or help convergence is an important open problem.